flojoy-ai/awesome-flojoy/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Make sure you app works properly when loading into Flojoy Studio.
-- And this as well
+- Let us know how your app works in the PR description :)
-- And don't forget to check this
+- Have fun!

 Thank you for your suggestions!